ITemply/temCmdr/README.md

 <h2>How 2 Use</h2>

-Take all the code from here main.lua and put it into an executor.
-Then take the authoriztion and change it to be the user id of the person using the commands.
-Keep in mind you need two accounts for this script to work.
-This script works by one account being controlled by the messages sent via the otehr user.
-Other account must be a high level for this to work correctly.
+Take the code stated below and paste it into your executor.
+Then put in your main accounts userId.
+Remember, this bot requires 2 or more accounts to function with one being a high level.
+Once you have your userId of the account you wish to execute commands on, run the code on your "bot" account and let it function.
+This code should allow the user added to the authorization to control the "bot" account via chat commands.

 ```lua
 local loadData = {